mikekppp/singleton-swift-macro-mikekppp/README.md

 ```

 4. You will need to supply a `privateInit()` method.
 The method should be used to implement any first time/one time only initialization for your Class.
 Optionally this method may remain empty to satisfy the requirements of this macro.
-5. Now you may call `YourClass.shared` without having to add boilerplate to your singleton classes.
+5. Now you may call `YourClass.shared` without having to add boilerplate to your Singleton classes.

-### The macro can also be applied to Structs:
+## The macro may also be applied to Structs:

 ```swift
 import Singleton